Naela Chohan: Education

 Naela Chohan holds a master's degree in International Relations from Quaid-e-Azam University (1982), and a PhD session certificate in International Relations from Centre d'Etudes Diplomatiques et Stratégiques in Paris (2002).
 She also received training at École nationale supérieure des Beaux-Arts and the École du Louvre in Paris (2001).
 Naela Chohan also undertook the Executive Development Program (EDP) from Harvard Kennedy School at Harvard University (2006).
 As a hyperpolyglot, she has demonstrated fluency in seven Indo-European languages including English, French, Bengali, Punjabi, Urdu, Persian (acquired at age 35), and Spanish (acquired at age 51).

 Family

-Ambassador Naela Chohan is married to Ambassador (R) Musa Javed Chohan, who has served as Pakistan's Ambassador to France (2001), Permanent Representative to UNESCO (2001), and High Commissioner to Canada (2007) and Malaysia (1997).
+Ambassador Naela Chohan is married to Ambassador Musa Javed Chohan, who has served as Pakistan's Ambassador to France (2001), Permanent Representative to UNESCO (2001), and High Commissioner to Canada (2007) and Malaysia (1997).
 She has two children, Usman W. Chohan and Ibrahim A. Chohan.